python/devguide/coredev.rst

 What it Takes
 -------------

-When you have consistently contributed patches which have met quality standards to be committed without requiring extensive rewrites, you may qualify for commit privileges and become a core developer of Python.
+When you have consistently contributed patches which meet quality standards without requiring extensive rewrites prior to being committed, you may qualify for commit privileges and become a core developer of Python.
 You must also work well with other core developers (and people in general) as you become an ambassador for the Python project.